Research & Blog

 "Size isn't the win.
 Precision is.
 Right-size the model.
 Hammer it with quality control.
 Smaller and sharper beats bigger and dumber, every time."

 The companies still chasing parameter counts are fighting yesterday's war.
-Tomorrow belongs to those who understand that in AI, as in life, it's not the size that matters—it's how you use it.
+Tomorrow belongs to those who understand that in AI, as in life, it's not the size that matters.
+It's how you use it.